 This morning we will leave Okaukuejo early after breakfast and transfer by road south towards Windhoek.
-There is a very busy, action-packed next 24 hours in store for you.
+There is a very busy, action-packed next 2 days in store for you.
 We will eat our lunch en route in effort to save time because this afternoon we are going to track white rhinos on foot.
 This will be the perfect experience to learn about their behavior and the poaching threat that is raging across Africa.
-After our tracking time in the field, we will have dinner at our lodge, but then head out immediately following dinner to a San Bushmen village.

 The lodge where we are staying tonight is a wildlife sanctuary that runs carnivore conservation research programs to help protect and conserve large wild carnivores and reduce human-wildlife conflict in Namibia.
 They help to relocate problem animals to safer areas in order to reduce the number that are needlessly shot and killed.
 They are working to re-establish a cheetah population in Namibrand and Namib Naukluft which currently have very low cheetah populations.
 They are also working with farmers to dispel myth that all cheetah, leopard and lion are a danger to livestock.

 In addition, the sanctuary accommodates orphaned and injured animals that cannot be released safely back into the wild including leopards, lions, cheetah, wild dogs and baboons.
 They work the San community to provide education for children.

 Naankuse Wildlife Sanctuary Lodge (B,L,D)

 Day 13, April 29